 Each laboratory should assay controls at levels in the hypothyroid, euthyroid and hyperthyroid range for monitoring assay performance.
 These controls should be treated as unknowns and values determined in every test procedure performed.
 Quality control charts should be maintained to follow the performance of the supplied reagents.
 Pertinent statistical methods should be employed to ascertain trends.
 The individual laboratory should set acceptable assay performance limits.
-In addition, maximum absorbance should be consistent with past experience.
+Other parameters that should be monitored include the 80, 50 and 20% intercepts of the standard curve for run-to-run reproducibility.
+In addition, maximum light intensity should be consistent with past experience.
 Significant deviation from established performance can indicate unnoticed change in experimental conditions or degradation of kit reagents.
 Fresh reagents should be used to determine the reason for the variations.

-8.0 REAGENT PREPARATION
+8.0 REAGENT PREPARATION:

-- 1. Working Reagent A = T4-Enzyme Conjugate Solution - Dilute the T4-enzyme conjugate 1:11 with Total T3/T4 conjugate buffer in a suitable container.
+1. Working T4 Tracer Reagent

+Dilute the T4-Tracer 1:11 with Total T3/T4 tracer buffer in a suitable container.
 For example, dilute 160μl of conjugate with 1.6ml of buffer for 16 wells (A slight excess of solution is made).
 This reagent should be used within twenty-four hours for maximum performance of the assay.
 Store at 2-8°C. General Formula:

-Amount of Buffer required = Number of wells 0.1 Quantity of T4 Enzyme necessary = # of wells 0.01 i.e. = 16 x 0.1 = 1.6ml for Total T3/T4 conjugate buffer 16 x 0.01 = 0.16ml (160μl) for T4 enzyme conjugate
+Amount of Buffer required = Number of wells 0.1 Quantity of T4 Enzyme necessary = # of wells 0.01 i.e. = 16 x 0.1 = 1.6ml for Total T3/T4 Conjugate Buffer 16 x 0.01 = 0.16ml (160μl) for T4 enzyme conjugate